Yate Town Council Offices / Poole Court

 First World War

-During the First World War, Poole Court was used by the Flying Corps as an Officers Mess after a ministry maintenance base had been established here in Yate.
+During the First World War, Poole Court was used by the Flying Corps as an Officers Mess after a ministry maintenance bas had been established here in Yate.

 After the war, it remained empty until 1925 when it was bought by George Parnall and Co and used as offices for the aeroplane industry’s design staff.